top of page

 for the time they have left.
 There are now a lot of places that offer advice, support and equipment such

-as carts, harnesses and other mobility aids to help DM pups - you are not alone !.
+as carts, harnesses and other mobility aids to help DM pups - you are not alone ! and rememer, it is important to take care of your self throughout this journey.

 Lexi Anna 2 Oct 24.jpg